GoCD Developer Documentation

 Step 1: Get the code and run a local build

-GoCD requires the following software packages to do a basic build without running all the functional/integration tests.
+GoCD requires the following software packages to do a basic build without running all the unit/functional/integration tests.

 For Mac Users